 If you’re planning a trip abroad, you may not have given much thought to flying with your child who has a different surname to you, but it’s important to consider these tips before travelling to avoid any pitfalls.

-If you are separated or divorced from the child’s other parent do you have a Child Arrangement Order in place?
+If you are separated or divorced from the child’s other parent, do you have a Child Arrangement Order in place?
 If you have an Order which determines that the child lives with you, you can take your child abroad for up to one month without the other parent’s consent.

-If you do not have a Child Arrangement Order, and you wish to take your child abroad for a holiday, you must obtain the written permission from anybody who has Parental Responsibility for the child.
+If you do not have a Child Arrangement Order and you wish to take your child abroad for a holiday, you must obtain the written permission from anybody who has Parental Responsibility for the child.
 This means the mother, the father (provided the parents were married at the time of the child’s birth or the father is named on the Birth Certificate after December 2003).
 Grandparents may also hold Parental Responsibility through a mutually signed Agreement.

-If consent is not forthcoming you could be charged with Child Abduction if you take a child outside the UK without permission.
+If consent is not forthcoming, you could be charged with Child Abduction if you take a child outside the UK without permission.
 To avoid this scenario you would be advised to make an application to a Specific Issue Order.

-If you are unsure seek advice.We offer free half hour Appointments and tailored appointments to suit your specific requirements.
-Telephone us and speak with a member of our Family Team 01924 332395.
+If you are unsure, it’s best to seek advice.
+King Street Solicitors offer free half hour appointments and tailored appointments to suit your specific requirements.
+Get in touch with us and speak with a member of our Family Law Team 01924 332395.